Part-II-Computational-Physics/Lenia-jxkc2/README.md

 $$ \frac{\partial v}{\partial t} = D_v \Delta v + uv^2 - (F+k)v $$

 The approach of translating the laplacian operator $\Delta$ into code will be based on representing the operator as a matrix that convolves the values of the neighboring cells with a common kernel using [this reference by Karl Sims as our guide here][karl].
-Nevertheless, there are other methods such as the [numerical scheme in another implementation][numerical] for example, but we shall keep to the convolution matrix method.
+Nevertheless, there are other methods such as the [classic euler scheme in another implementation done in python][numerical] for example, but we shall keep to the convolution matrix method hinted by Karl and observe where that leads us to.
 Full derivation or discussion of these Laplacian equation terms in the Gray Scott Model can be found [here][deriv].

 [biology]: https://biologicalmodeling.org/prologue/
 [Hein]: https://biologicalmodeling.org/prologue/reaction-diffusion#fnref:kluver